Lelis-USP/SCC0215-TP/TP/readme.md

 - [x] Extend documentation for new features
 - [x] How will removed var_len fields work with their registry_size??
 - [x] Check for duplicate IDs on insertion
-- [ ] Add insertion sort or merge sort for partial sorting
+- [x] Add insertion sort or merge sort for partial sorting
-- [ ] Add partial sort tracking for faster searchs on unordered array
+- (Not allowed) Add partial sort tracking for faster searchs on unordered array
 - (Canceled) Check for duplicates after index build
-- [ ] Optimize index removals
+- [x] Optimize index removals
-- [ ]  (Doing) Review documentation & organization
+- [x] Review documentation & organization
-- [ ]  (Doing) Re-do a general improvements round
+- [x] Re-do a general improvements round
-- [ ] (Duplicate) Improve TP2 features docs
+- (Duplicate) Improve TP2 features docs
 - [x] Remove extra index sort on removal
-- [ ] Improve registry update
-- [ ] Check for registry update shenanigans